Up to 60% off sofas & mattresses — limited‑time deals.

 Serenia Sleep Vs. Alternatives

-• RV sizing and practical profiles for tight spaces
+• RV sizing and low profiles for tight spaces

-• Strong motion isolation in the all-foam options for partner sleep
+• Very strong motion isolation in the all-foam models

-• Organic-leaning hybrid option with wool/latex/coil airflow and edge support
+• Organic-leaning hybrid adds airflow and sturdier edges

-• Avocado Green Mattress: organic hybrid positioning with breathable wool/latex and supportive coils
+• Avocado Green Mattress: organic hybrid feel with breathable wool/latex

-• Saatva Latex Hybrid: latex + coil responsiveness with an organic cotton cover and wool for temperature regulation
+• Saatva Latex Hybrid: responsive latex + coil design with temperature-friendly materials

 Pro Tips for Serenia Sleep

-• Give foam models a few nights to settle into their “true” feel before judging firmness.
+• Give the foam models a few nights to settle before judging firmness.

-• If you run warm, use breathable bedding and keep a protector that doesn’t trap heat; don’t rely on foam alone for cooling.
+• If you run warm, use breathable bedding and a protector that doesn’t trap heat.

-• In RV setups, confirm your exact size (Short Queen, Short Full, RV King) before ordering to avoid fit issues.
+• In RV setups, confirm your exact size (Short Queen, Short Full, RV King) before ordering.

-• Rotate (not flip) the mattress about every 6 months to keep wear more even.
+• Rotate (don’t flip) about every 6 months to even out wear.

-• Spot-clean only and avoid removing the cover to prevent damage and potential warranty issues.
+• Spot-clean only and avoid removing the cover to prevent damage and warranty issues.

 FAQs